s00d/switchshuttle/README.md

 ### Creating Submenus

-To create submenus, set the `command` field to `null` and provide a list of subcommands in the `submenu` field.
+To create submenus, set the `command` and `commands` field to `null` and provide a list of subcommands in the `submenu` field.
 Subcommands can also have their own submenus, allowing for nested menus.

 ## Building the Application